chisaiki/335/Project1/Errors.md

 5. If its inside the class you don't need scope resolution operator ClassName::

+6. In C++, you cannot define a function inside another function.

 ```
 Incorrect Code: Matrix33& operator=(Matrix33&& otherObject)
 Correct Code: Matrix33& Matrix33::operator=(Matrix33&& otherObject)